elgatosf/streamdeck/README.md

 ```

 > [!WARNING]
-> When the log-level is set to `TRACE` **all** communication between the Stream Deck and the plug-in will be logged to the file system, this includes all settings.
+> When the log-level is set to `TRACE` **all** communication between the Stream Deck and the plugin will be logged to the file system, this includes all settings.
 Please ensure sensitive information is not transmitted whilst `TRACE` is active.